-Replacing the remote control battery
+Replacing the remote control batteries

-- Press the release in the direction of the arrow - 2.
-Remove the battery by pulling the tray out in the direction of the arrow.

-3. Insert the supplied batteries taking note of the polarity (+/-) as shown here.

-4. Replace the tray.
+- To open the battery cover, turn the remote control over to view its back, push on the finger grip on the cover and slide it up in the direction of the arrow as illustrated.
+The cover will slide off. - 2.
+Remove any existing batteries (if necessary) and install two AAA batteries observing the battery polarities as indicated in the base of the battery compartment.
+Positive (+) goes to positive and negative (-) goes to negative. - Refit the cover by aligning it with the base and sliding it back down into position.
+Stop when it clicks into place.

+Avoid leaving the remote control and batteries in an excessive heat or humid environment like the kitchen, bathroom, sauna, sunroom or in a closed car.

-- Before using the remote control for the first time, remove the transparent insulation tape. - · Avoid excessive heat and humidity. - · There may be battery damage if the battery is incorrectly replaced. - Replace only with the same or equivalent type recommended by the battery manufacturer. - Dispose of the used battery according to the battery manufacturer's instructions. - · Never throw a battery into a fire.
-There may be danger of an explosion. - If the battery is dead or if you will not be using the remote control for a long time, remove the battery to prevent damage to the remote control from possible battery leakage.
+Replace only with the same or equivalent type recommended by the battery manufacturer.

+Dispose of the used batteries according to the manufacturer's instructions and local environment regulations for your region.

+Never throw the batteries into a fire.
+There may be danger of an explosion.

+If the batteries are dead or if you will not be using the remote control for an extended period of time, remove the batteries to avoid damage to the remote control from possible battery leakage.